Metroid Dread | A Thrilling Finale to the 1980s Story

 Load times are noticeably faster, especially for digital copies.
 Shinesparkers reports the first load screen at 17 seconds versus 25 seconds on the original Switch.
 Physical cartridges see smaller gains of 2–3 seconds, but it is still a welcome improvement.

 Metroid Dread delivers a sharp and confident return for the series.
-EMMIs create a sense of pressure that stays strong across the entire game.
-Movement is fast and reliable.
-Flash Shift, parry timing, and slide give Samus a toolset that rewards practice and experimentation.
+EMMIs create a sense of pressure that stays strong across the entire game, while the fast and reliable movement rewards practice.
+The combination of the Flash Shift, parry timing, and slide gives Samus a toolset that encourages constant experimentation through every encounter.

 Metroid Dread TLDR